 If you have any class of asthma other than mild, intermittent, there's a good chance that you will benefit from at least a consultation with an asthma specialist.
 Your primary doctor can help you decide which of these specialties will work best for you, given your symptoms, and course of health thus far.

 Another type of specialist that may provide supplemental help is a respiratory therapist.
 These therapists are not doctors.
 But they are health care professionals with advanced education and training in working with respiratory conditions.
-They can provide education, support and assistance in breathing techniques, use of inhalers and nebulizers and in dealing with asthma.
+They can provide education, support, and assistance in breathing techniques, use of inhalers and nebulizers, and dealing with asthma.

 How to Find an Asthma Specialist

 The best place to start, especially if you need a referral for insurance purposes, is with your primary care doctor, whether that is a family practice physician, a pediatrician, or an internist.
 But you don't have to stop there.

 You can also find reviews and information about doctors online.
 Or tap into your social network.
 This can help you find the right match for you or your child.

 Important Things to Find Out Before You Commit

 There are a few questions you may want to ask before you arrange an appointment to see a specialist.
 This can help avoid making a mistake that could delay needed treatment.

 - Does the doctor accept your insurance plan?
 If not, can arrangements be made for payment?

 - What are the doctor's qualifications as an asthma specialist?
 For example, is s/he board-certified?
 What type of experience does the doctor have?
 Where did s/he go to medical school?